sschatz1997/MTG_Card_Identifier/README.md

   ## Usage
   ```
-  $ python3 -img IMAGE [-p PERCENT] [-url URL] [-ci CI]
+  $ python3 -img IMAGE [-p PERCENT] [-url URL] [-ci CI] [-show SHOW]

 MTG_Card_Identifier: Find magic cards based on the Name on the card.

-  Optional arguments:
+optional arguments:
   -h, --help            show this help message and exit
   -p PERCENT, --Percent PERCENT
                         Enter the percent you want the comparison to be [whole numbers].
   -url URL, --URL URL   Tell the script that the -img is a url.
 Usage [ -url y ]
   -ci CI, --CI CI       Print out more information about a card if the script is 100 percent a match.
                         [y or n]
+  -show SHOW, --Show SHOW
+                        Show guessed image. [y or n]

 required named arguments:
   -img IMAGE, --Image IMAGE
-                          Insert path local or remote.
+                        Insert path to the Image here.
   ```

   ## Requirements